cs4241-18a/cs4241-18a.github.io/syl.md

 This term we will be using Slack for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates and myself.

-Rather than emailing questions to me or the staff, post your questions on Slack.
+Rather than emailing questions to me or the staff, post your questions on Slack to ensure you get a timely response, and to ensure that our responses can be seen by others who may need them.

 Grading
 ---

 Your course grade comes from three parts:

-- Homework assignments (40%)
+- Homework assignments (50%)
-- Exams (30%)
+- Quizzes (15%)
-- Project (30%)
+- Project (35%)

-I reserve the right to adjust the above if I see fit.
+I reserve the right to adjust the above if needed.
 As for grades--
 To get an A, if you have a 90 average or better, you will get an A.
 If you have an 80 or better average you will get at least a B.